 *Twelve pestles are included with each 59012MS.

-The BioSqueezer is used to snap freeze (quickly freeze) 10-100 mg of soft animal and human tissue.
-Fresh tissue is compressed into a thin disc about the size of a small coin under the pressure of a stainless steel clamp head that has been pre-cooled in liquid nitrogen or dry ice.
-Freezing occurs in a few milliseconds, thus giving a snapshot of metabolic events in the cells.
-The hard frozen disc is easily fragmented or ground without thawing for subsequent extraction of labile nucleic acids, proteins and intracellular metabolite products.
+The BioSqueezer is used to "snap-freeze" (quickly freeze) 10-100 mg of soft animal and human tissue.
+Fresh tissue is compressed into a thin disc about the size of a small coin under pressure from a stainless steel clamp head that has been pre-cooled in liquid nitrogen or dry ice.
+Freezing occurs in a few milliseconds, thus offering a snapshot of metabolic events in the cells.
+The hard frozen disc is easily fragmented by hand or ground without thawing in a Cryo-Cup mortar and pestle for subsequent rapid extraction of labile nucleic acids, proteins and intracellular metabolite products.

 The Cryo-Cup Grinder is a mortar and pestle specifically designed to pulverize and powder plant and animal tissue samples at liquid nitrogen temperatures.
 It gives superior results compared to conventional ceramic mortar-pestles.